joshbegley/nyt-latest/README.md

 `The muscles were more memorable than the clothes.`\
 https://nytimes.com/2026/02/15/style/bicepmaxxing-at-calvin-klein.html

-**Bryce Harper didn't have the year he wanted.
-Still, he found 'elite' comment 'wild'**\
+**Bryce Harper didn't have year he wanted.
+Still, he found Dombrowski's 'elite' comment 'wild'**\
 `Nearly four months after Dave Dombrowski initially made the comment about the Phillies star, they are again at the forefront.`\
 https://nytimes.com/athletic/7048130/2026/02/15/bryce-harper-dave-dombrowski-elite/